owensgl/biol525D/Topic_7/readme.md

 ```
 ### Coding challenge
+* Use command line tools to extract a list of all the samples in your VCF file, from the vcf file itself.
+They should be one name per line.
 * Take the original vcf file produced and create a vcf of only high quality indels for samples 1-25,50-75.
 Make sure that each indel is actually variable in those samples.
 * Use GATK to filter your vcf file and select for sites with alternate allele frequencies > 0.01, including multi-allelic sites.